realprogrammer5000/SlipstreamVPN/faq.md

 [Send us an email](contact-us).

 ### How do you make money?
 Donations, free trial credits from our webhost, and paid tiers support the free tiers entirely.
-Because of this, we do not attempt to make any money from the free plans.
-Because the free plans aren't profitable, we have to [limit them more aggressively than other plans](index#pricing) to ensure that they can stay free.
+Because of this, we do not attempt to make any money from our free plan.
+Because our free plan isn't profitable, we have to [limit them more aggressively than other plans](index#pricing) to ensure that they can stay free.
 If you'd like to donate to us, [send us an email](contact-us).

 ### Can I get a discount?
 We would love to offer you promotional / bulk discount codes.
 [Send us an email](contact-us).